bvallier/blog/_posts/2025-12-03-tinypivot-how-to-guide.markdown

 ## Wrapping Up

 The patterns above cover probably 90% of what I've needed across various projects.
+Whether you need a **lightweight Vue 3 data grid**, a **React pivot table component**, or something that handles both - TinyPivot keeps things simple without sacrificing features.

 The core idea is: get data on screen fast, let users explore it, and don't make them wait for the backend when they want to filter or aggregate.
+And do it all with a tiny bundle size.

 Full docs and live demo at [tiny-pivot.com](https://tiny-pivot.com).
 The npm packages are `@smallwebco/tinypivot-vue` for Vue 3 and `@smallwebco/tinypivot-react` for React.